Racing Stripes poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Stripes convinces Channing to train him officially for the Kentucky Open.
 She agrees to be his jockey, and they commit to entering the race together despite everyone's doubts., moving from reaction to action.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, Stripes is humiliated at the pre-race parade when Trenton's Pride and other horses publicly mock him.
 He overhears harsh truths about being a zebra in a horse's world.
-His spirit breaks and he gives up on his dream, retreating to the farm in defeat., shows the protagonist at their lowest point.
+His spirit breaks and he gives up on his dream, retreating to the farm in defeat., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Stripes realizes he doesn't need to be a horse to be a champion - he needs to be himself.
 Channing defies her father to race.
 They reconcile their understanding: it's not about what others think, it's about heart and determination., demonstrating the transformation achieved throughout the journey.